coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-30-how-do-i-deploy-a-rails-6-app-to-amazon-ec-2.md

 We'll configure `config/deploy/production.rb` later, since it requires some EC2 specific information, which we won't have until we set up the instance.
 So let's get to it!

-## Set up your Amazon EC2 Instance
+## Step 5: Set up your Amazon EC2 Instance

 Go to Amazon AWS Console